waltertan12/blog/about.md

 title: About
 permalink: /about/
 ---
-This is a continuation of Dublin Donut.
-Basically, it's a blog for things I find mildly interesting.
+This is s a blog for things I find mildly interesting.

+I used to work as a chemical / mechanical engineer but now I do software.

 Here's me in a hot dog thing:
 ![hotdogs](/blog/images/me.jpg)